nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/index.md

 - On the **Log Window**, the *Branches View* will show available Pull Requests on the remote repository on the hosting provider.

 ### Pull Request functionality

+When SmartGit detects changes on the hosting service, it will also refresh information on related Pull Requests from the hosting service:
+- *Incoming* pull requests are those which other users have assigned to you for review and/or merging.
+  These are displayed in a separate *Pull Requests* folder under the Branches view.
+- *Outgoing* pull requests are those which you have initiated to other users/repositories, requesting them to pull your changes.
+   These are displayed directly below the local (or if it does not exist), the remote branch in the *Branches View*.
 - On the **Log Window**, the *Branches View* will show available Pull Requests - click to open a context menu to fetch the Pull Request

 ## Supported Continuous Integration / Continuous Deployment services: